mbrightcpacket/amazon-vpc-user-guide/doc_source/internet-gateway-subnet.md

 | 2001:db8:1234:1a00::/56 | Local | Local route for IPv6 |
 | ::/0 | eni\-11223344556677889 | Route IPv4 traffic destined for the internet to the middlebox |

-There is a subnet association with subnet C\.
+There is a subnet association with subnet B\.

 When you use the middlebox routing wizard, the following tags are associated with the route table:
 + A tag with a Key set to "Origin" and a Value set to "Middlebox wizard"\.